Woodland, Michigan

-Woodland is a village in Barry County of the U.S. state of Michigan.
-The population was 425 at the 2010 census.
+Woodland is a village in Barry County, Michigan, United States.
+The population was 391 at the 2020 census.
 The village is located within Woodland Township.

 Geography

-According to the United States Census Bureau, the village has a total area of 0.85 sqmi, all land.
+According to the United States Census Bureau, the village has a total area of 0.85 sqmi, all of which is land.

 Woodland is located in the northeastern corner of Barry County.
-This is a small agricultural town that is also a bedroom community to the Lansing and Grand Rapids areas.
-It also has its own village form of government and elementary school.
+It is a small agricultural town that also serves as a bedroom community for the Lansing and Grand Rapids areas.
+The village has its own local government and an elementary school.

-Woodland was first settled in 1837 when Charles & Jonathon Galloway and Charles Haight moved here.
-It and the township were named after the dense forests in the area.
-The Chicago, Kalamazoo and Saginaw Railway came through here in 1889 which promoted its growth.
-It was incorporated as a village in 1892.
+Woodland was first settled in 1837 by Charles and Jonathan Galloway, along with Charles Haight.
+Both the village and the township were named after the dense forests in the area.
+The arrival of the Chicago, Kalamazoo and Saginaw Railway in 1889 spurred growth, leading to its incorporation as a village in 1892.